jfelchner/ruby-progressbar/README.md

 --------------------------------

 Thanks to [@nex3](https://github.com/nex3) for giving us contributor access to the initial repo.
-Thanks to Hiroyuki Iwatsuki for giving us access to the gem on Rubygems to allow us to push our new versions.
+Thanks to Hiroyuki Iwatsuki for giving us access to the gem on [rubygems.org](http://rubygems.org) to allow us to push our new versions.

 And a special thanks to [Satoru Takabayashi](http://namazu.org/~satoru/) who was the original author of the `progressbar` gem and who inspired us to do this rewrite.

 License
 --------------------------------

-ruby-progressbar 1.0 is Copyright &copy; 2011 The Kompanee.
-It is free software, and may be redistributed under the terms specified in the LICENSE file. ruby-progressbar 0.0.9 is Copyright &copy; 2008 [Satoru Takabayashi](http://namazu.org/~satoru/)
+ruby-progressbar 1.0 is Copyright &copy; 2011-2012 The Kompanee.
+It is free software, and may be redistributed under the terms specified in the LICENSE file. ruby-progressbar 0.9.0 is Copyright &copy; 2008 [Satoru Takabayashi](http://namazu.org/~satoru/)